-Warts are the most common symptom of HPV infections.
-For some people, this may mean genital warts.
-These can appear as flat lesions, tiny stemlike lumps, or as small cauliflowerlike bumps.
+These can appear as flat lesions, tiny stem-like lumps, or as small cauliflower-like bumps.
 Although they may itch, they generally don’t cause pain or discomfort.

 Genital warts on women typically occur on the vulva, but could also appear inside the vagina or on the cervix.
 In penis-owners, they appear on the penis and scrotum.

 Although genital warts may be the first type of wart to come to mind, this isn’t always the case.
 You may also experience:

-- Common warts: These rough, raised bumps appear on hands, fingers, or elbows.
+- Common warts.
+These rough, raised bumps appear on the hands, fingers, or elbows.
 They may cause pain and are sometimes prone to bleeding.